robertoschwald/spring-security-core-fully-auth-error/README.md

 Instead, a browser redirect loop error happens.
 No indication of an AuthenticationException in the logs.

+Not sure if this is an issue, or a config problem.

 # Running the application
 ```
 ./grailsw run-app